All Episodes

 Sorry.

-You know, ignorance is no excuse, not for a member of the U.S. Congress's access to this stuff.
+You know, ignorance is no excuse not for a member of the U.S. Congress's access to this stuff.

-You call it globalization or whatever, this country is being cut down to size to the point that it is no different than any other nation on the face of the earth.
+This country is being cut down to size to the point that it is no different than any other nation on the face of the earth.

 And in fact, given the current leadership, this country may be in lower standing than many nations because this is an administration which thinks that this is a country ladled with guilt over transgressions that have occurred since our founding.